RedBearAK/toshy/README.md

 Double-click the item to change it from "true" to "false", and the `Option/Alt` key will stop focusing the menu bar.

-For VSCode/VSCodium/Code-OSS, use `Cmd+Shift+P` to open the command palette, enter "open user settings json" to open the settings JSON file where you need to place these lines:
+For VSCode/VSCodium/Code-OSS, use `Cmd+Shift+P` to open the command palette, enter `open user settings json` to open the settings JSON file where you need to place these lines:

 ```json
     "window.titleBarStyle": "custom",